 This weekend I had a chance to correspond with Ateba Crocker, founder of Shoe Revolt.
 In an email interview she shared parts of her life that make it clear why she's in the position she is today.
 She's educated and well connected.
 But the important part of Ateba's story, she thinks, is what almost stopped her from telling it.
 Below is Ateba Crocker's interview with The Un-Protection blog.

-Yes - I was desperate.
+I heard somewhere you said, as a young mother, to support your family you signed up for a job in an escort service.
+Later you found out it was a prostitution ring, but what made you stick around?Yes - I was desperate.
 I didn't think I was a prostitute, prostitutes stood out on street corners I was a high class somebody (how silly, I know).
 But it made me feel important until I realized what it was really about and what was expected of me.
 Everything changed — I felt dirty and worth nothing but just a piece of meat.
 I didn't care about myself enough to stop- I stuck around because I was numb and didn't really know how to do anything different.

 09 July 2010